 5. Platform Fragmentation

-Different tracking mechanisms for iOS (Universal Links) versus Android (App Links), various app store requirements, and device-specific behaviors create implementation complexity.
+Different tracking mechanisms for iOS (Universal Links) versus Android (App Links), varying app store requirements, and device-specific behaviors all add implementation complexity.

 App Download Tracking Methods Explained